 ConvertKit vs. Aweber: The Fundamental Difference

-Aweber was (and many may still believe that it still is) the industry’s gold standard for years.
-However, I strongly believe that email marketing has greatly evolved over the years and I feel that Aweber is still stuck in the past.
-In other words, they failed to adapt.
+AWeber was (and many may still believe it still is) the industry’s gold standard for years.
+However, I strongly believe that email marketing has greatly evolved over the years, and I feel that Aweber is still stuck in the past.
+In other words, the email marketing tool failed to adapt.

 Before you go right ahead and call me biased, it’s important to let you know that here at Niche Pursuits, we’ve switched to ConvertKit.
 So yes, we love it, and for good reason, so give us a chance to explain.

 Say John subscribes to your blog newsletter.
-Later on, you pitch him your free webinar, and he visits the webinar registration page, fills in his info and subscribes to the webinar’s email list.
-To Aweber, John is now 2 people.
-You can’t view John’s whole history with you (all emails he has received, things he has signed up to…etc).
+Later on, you pitch him your free webinar, and he visits the webinar registration page, fills in his info, and subscribes to the webinar’s email list.
+To AWeber, John is now 2 people.
+You can’t view John’s whole history with you (all emails he has received, things he has signed up for...etc.).
 Instead, you can view John’s history with you within a specific list.

 Because John being in two lists gets him treated like two different people, all sorts of conflicts can occur.
-It can be really difficult to track down all the user’s interaction with your emails and brand on the user-level.
+It can be really difficult to track down all the user’s interactions with your emails and brand on the user level.

 If John is on several lists and you decide to send emails to those lists on the same day, John will be spammed to death.
 It’s hectic and irritating to try and move John between lists.
 You get the idea.